bgrsquared/d3-react-squared/README.md

 # Version Updates:
+0.1.4:
+- Add highlightEmit and highlightListen props.
+This allows you to specifiy which events (which groups) a chart should listen to (and emit to).

 0.1.3:
 - Add dynamic paddingBottom (useful in custom charts that have a dynamic aspect ratio depending on data) (let me know if you require an example)